 Articles by Matthew Gilligan

-From our perspective the areas that we were most interested in was whether a repeal of the gift duty regime would lead to any suggestions for new legislation in respect of creditor protection or access to social assistance such as residential care subsidies, family assistance, student allowances etc. In short the review has concluded that existing legislation is adequate and no changes are proposed as a result.
+From our perspective, the area that we were most interested in was whether a repeal of the gift duty regime would lead to any suggestions for new legislation in respect of creditor protection or access to social assistance such as residential care subsidies, family assistance, student allowances etc. In short, the review has concluded that existing legislation is adequate and no changes are proposed as a result.

 Overall we see this as positive development for taxpayers.
-Abolishing gift duty will reduce compliance costs in that those of you that have outstanding gifting programmes will be able to bring those to an end post 1 October 2011 and thereafter not have to worry about the annual gifting process.
-We also think it is encouraging that rules in relation to eligibility for residential care subsidies for example are not proposed to be altered so that there is at least some degree of certainty as to how those will apply.
+Abolishing gift duty will reduce compliance costs in that those of you who have outstanding gifting programmes will be able to bring those to an end post 1 October 2011 and thereafter not have to worry about the annual gifting process.
+We also think it is encouraging that rules in relation to eligibility for residential care subsidies, for example, are not proposed to be altered so that there is at least some degree of certainty as to how those will apply.

-Certainly we note that any transfers of assets to Trust prior to 1 October 2011 will still have to take place at market value with the usual sale and purchase agreement and deeds of acknowledgement of debt in place.
+Certainly we note that any transfers of assets to trust prior to 1 October 2011 will still have to take place at market value with the usual sale and purchase agreement and deeds of acknowledgement of debt in place.
 Gift duty still applies up until that date so still needs to be dealt with.
-In terms of forgiving any outstanding debt our inclination is to encourage our clients to continue to execute gifts between now and then on the basis legislative provisions in terms of the creditor clawback apply such that gifting inside certain time frames is automatically reversed.
-Thus the sooner a gift is executed the sooner it falls outside the timeframe.
-We also note that until the legislation is drafted and passed into law there is always the prospect of it being amended or altered although we do see this as likely.
+In terms of forgiving any outstanding debt, our inclination is to encourage our clients to continue to execute gifts between now and then on the basis legislative provisions in terms of the creditor clawback apply such that gifting inside certain timeframes is automatically reversed.
+Thus, the sooner a gift is executed the sooner it falls outside the timeframe.
+We also note that until the legislation is drafted and passed into law there is always the prospect of it being amended or altered, although we do see this as unlikely.

 If you're investing in residential property, seeking to maximise your ability to succeed and minimise risk, then this is a 'must read'.